About

 Background

-I undertook a BA in Music at the University of Bristol, focusing on electronic music composition and performance.
-After working in the music industry, I pivoted to an MSc in Computer Science, also at Bristol, where I specialized in human-computer interaction and embedded systems.
+I undertook a BA in Music at the University of Bristol, focusing on electronic music within video game composition.
+I then undertook MSc in Computer Science, also at Bristol, where I specialized in human-computer interaction and embedded systems.

 Practice & Approach